BiYingP/HackerRank/Staircase.md

 Staircase

-Staircase detail

-This is a staircase of size n= 4
+This is staircase of size n = 4

    #
   ##
  ###
 ####

 Its base and height are both equal to n.
-It is drawn using # symbols ans spaces.
+It is drawn using # symbols and spaces.

     public static void staircase(int n) {